The worldwide transmission of COVID-19 has likely turned your typical routine into a jumble.

 When looking at air filters, it’s essential to review the MERV rating, or Minimum Efficiency Reporting Value.
 This gauges how successfully it filters air.

-One of the most average and least expensive filters, flat fiberglass filters, are rated between 1 and 4 on the MERV scale.
+One of the most average and least expensive filters, flat fiberglass filters, are rated between 1 and 4 on the MERV system.
 Pleated filters are a little bit better, ranking between 8 and 12.

-- 99.9% of allergens, including pollen, dust and pet dander
+- 99.9% of allergens, such as pollen, dust and pet dander.

-- 50% of VOCs and odors within 24 hours
+- 50% of VOCs and odors within 24 hours.

 UV Germicidal Lights